Martin Sulzmann

 FYI.
 The Go playground does not support user input.
 Hence, we’re using onlinegdb.

-Instead of specifying the semantic rules in terms of “if” clauses, it is common use natural deduction style proof rules.
+Instead of specifying the semantic rules in terms of “if” clauses, we use a “slightly” different notation.
+Instead of

 (N2) ----------------------------